 His agent advised against the anthem protest.
 Abdul-Rauf would live out the consequences soon enough.
 He became a figure of scorn, booed in arenas, hated for his privilege and his politics; the two would forever be linked.
 That he sought compromise spoke to his preference to blend in while remaining resolute.
 With the advice from the Players Union taken to heart, he decided to stand during the anthem but pray through it, pretend it was not what it was.

 But praying didn’t help the aesthetics.
 The camera never left his jejune face while the anthem was being sung, louder than ever.
 It was no longer a matter of standing.
 He stood there, erect, stiff.
 But he was separate.
 His eyes, the gateway to the soul, were closed.
 So he cut that off too.
 Mahmoud Abdul-Rauf had not changed one bit.
-He was still the disrespectful traitor to American values.
+To many, he was still the disrespectful traitor to American values.

 There was an irony about the entire thing.
 Abdul-Rauf saw the anthem as a symbol of racism and oppression.
 NBA fans saw Abdul-Rauf as a symbol of entitlement and selfishness.
 The two sides could never find a bridge.

 When Abdul-Rauf suffered a foot injury and was sidelined, his teammates struggled with the factual details.
 They absorbed it as one more dramatization.
 During the entire anthem mess, his teammates felt rejected and abandoned and hung out to dry because, for Abdul-Rauf, basketball was no longer front and center.
 The protest had done that, made it all backward theater so that Abdul-Rauf was paralyzed by his particular brand of theology that shut team goals out.
 A local columnist said he had no heart.